1928 - 2019

 Over the next 64 years, Varda went on to make many more films.
 Some were fictions and some were documentaries.
 However, as in La Pointe Courte, there was always an evocation of the “real” in her fictions and a fanciful element in her nonfictions.

-Though her works are incredibly diverse in their subject matter and approach, she was often concerned with the lives of women and the disenfranchised, with time and the cultural moment, and with reality and representation.
+Her works are incredibly diverse in their subject matter and approach.
+However, throughout her career, she was concerned with the lives of women and the disenfranchised, with time and the cultural moment, and with reality and representation.

 Agnès Varda’s macular degeneration and post-macular work